github/docs/content/get-started/onboarding/getting-started-with-github-ae.md

 To make your enterprise as secure as possible, you can monitor your enterprise and configure security and analysis features for your organizations.

 ### 1. Monitoring your enterprise
-You can monitor your application with you activity dashboard and audit logging.
+You can monitor your application with your activity dashboard and audit logging.
 For more information, see "[Monitoring activity in your enterprise](/admin/user-management/monitoring-activity-in-your-enterprise)."

 ### 2. Configuring security features for your organizations
 You can use a variety of {% data variables.product.prodname_dotcom %} security features, including security policies, dependency graphs, secret scanning and Dependabot security and version updates, to keep the organizations in your enterprise secure.
 For more information, see "[Securing your organization](/code-security/getting-started/securing-your-organization)" and "[Managing security and analysis settings for your organization](/organizations/keeping-your-organization-secure/managing-security-and-analysis-settings-for-your-organization)."